collie123/CyberPortfolio/walkthroughs/HackTheBox/Bashed.md

 ![image](https://github.com/user-attachments/assets/cc0f3fc5-72ac-4f0f-9c3f-f4d1d0a3f498)

-Next I have started a web server on the attacking machine so we can use our target to dwonlaod this php-reverse-shell.php
+Next I have started a web server on the attacking machine so we can use our target to downlaod this php-reverse-shell.php

 ![image](https://github.com/user-attachments/assets/7a645662-e356-430b-8132-164d3cf16618)